stephanebachelier/superapi/README.md

 });

 ```
-This example is available in `tests/vendor/superagent-es6.js`.
+This example is available in CommonJS and AMD format in `dist` folder :
+ * `dist/commonjs/superagent-es6.js`
+ * `dist/amd/superagent-es6.js`

 ## configuration